Herman Asaribab: Officer commands

 Asaribab was first deployed in Kediri, where he became the commander of a platoon in the 521st Infantry Battalion.
 He held the position from 1989 until 1992, and was transferred to the position of the escort company commander of the 5th Military Regional Command/Brawijaya.
 He was transferred again in 1995, when he was stationed in the 527th Infantry Battalion at Lumajang.
+His unit served in East Timor between 1990 until 1996.

 After he graduated from the Advanced Officers Course in 1998, Asaribab moved to Ambon, where he became the Deputy Commander of the 731st Infantry Battalion until 2000.
 For several months, Asaribab was stationed at the 16th Military Regional Command/Pattimura, where he became the acting Assistant Officer for Training Affairs in the command.
 He was named Chief of Staff of the Ambon Military District for a short period until he was transferred back to Bandung.

 In Bandung, Asaribab was put in charge of the information affairs in the Indonesian Army Command and General Staff College.
 In the same year, he was reassigned and was put in charge of security affairs in the college.
 After he finished his education in 2003, Asaribab was stationed back in Papua, where he served as the Assistant Officer for Intelligence Affairs in the 17th Military Regional Command/Cenderawasih from 2004 until 2005.
 In 2005, Asaribab became the commander of the 751st Infantry Battalion in the regional command.

 In 2007, Asaribab moved to Jakarta, where he became the Commander of the Non-Commissioned Officer Academy in the Jayakarta Military Regional Command.
 He held the office until 2008 when he became the Commander of the East Jakarta Military District.
 Asaribab was stationed at the Indonesian Army HQ in 2009 in which he became an employed military officer to the personal affairs of the Indonesian Army.

 After a few years in Jakarta, Asaribab returned to his hometown, Jayapura, in 2010, where he became the Commander of the 20th Infantry Brigade.
 He was stationed in Bandung to serve as the Director of Firearms Education at the Infantry Arms Center from 2011 until 2013.
 He returned to the Cenderawasih MRC in 2013 to serve as the Commander of the Praja Wira Yakthi Military Resort.

 During his tenure as the Commander of the Praja Wira Yakthi Military Resort, the Governor of Papua, Lukas Enembe, pledged financial support to send Asaribab to the United States Army Command and General Staff College, the same college that Susilo Bambang Yudhoyono had attended.
-Enembe later stated that his intention was to promote Papuans to become general officers in the military and police.
+Enembe later stated that his intention was to support Papuans to become general officers in the Indonesian military and police.